-Okay, so swooping out of town with all your favorite people to get married is totally your idea of how to make your wedding more memorable/romantic/fun, and I couldn’t agree with you more!
-It’s how I did my wedding six years ago, and my guests still reminisce about what a wild and crazy trip it was!
+Okay, so swooping out of town with all your favorite people to get married on the beach in Mexico is totally your idea of how to make your wedding more memorable/romantic/fun, and I couldn’t agree with you more!
+I had my own destination wedding six years ago, and my guests still reminisce about what a wild and crazy trip it was!
 But unfortunately, before you can jet off to some fabulous wedding destination, and set up shop poolside with a cocktail in your beautifully manicured hand, you are first going to need to address logistics and organize everything.

 Ugh.
 Overwhelming, I know!
 If you’re dragging your heels on starting this whole destination wedding planning thing, allow me to give you a swift kick in the pants, and explain why you need to get cracking on those plans asap!

-1. A bride who books early can save a bundle!
+1. A bride who books her wedding early can save a bundle!

 3. The early bird gets the Honeymoon Suite…